 Ayanda says: “I do believe that Mrs Fée is light of the life; whoever follows her will never walk in darkness.”

-In 2016, the Year of the Monkey, Ayanda found his niche – painting monkeys.
+In 2016, the Year of the Monkey, Ayanda found his niche – painting these mischievous creatures.
 Known as the ‘Monkey Man’, many of his creations were admired and bought at the ‘Celebrating the Year of the Monkey’ exhibition at Charles Greig in Hyde Park, Johannesburg.

 ‘Kalahari Cats’Cellars-Hohenot, Cape Town